altayaydemir/altay-dot-wtf/data/notes/simple-questions.md

 > Do you know why you are doing what you are doing?

 This is another gem.
 I don't recall where I heard it for the first time.
-I can see the reflections in almost everything I read.[^1] That question is my favorite since it instills a never-ending skepticism.
+I can see the reflections in almost everything I read.[^1]

+This is my favorite since it instills a never-ending skepticism.
 Suddenly there is an infinite-scrolling to-do list.

 I keen on regularly asking those questions to myself.
 They create tension.
 Sometimes too much.
 [The only way to relieve this tension is to trigger a forward motion.](/notes/tension-and-forward-motion) Otherwise, they eat me alive. 👹